-Ms. Agostinho has been with Canadian Tire Financial Services since 2002.
-As Chief Information Officer, she leads a team of more than 150 IT professionals (onshore and offshore) and is responsible for IT strategy, managing day-to-day operations and capital program execution.
-Her key focus areas in support of business growth and customer centricity include significant digital transformation, new ways of agile working, IT organizational and cultural transformation, improving technology/business architecture, cloud transformation, Cyber Security and IT Risk & Resilience programs.
+Ms. Agostinho was with Canadian Tire Financial Services from 2002 until 2023.
+As Chief Information Officer, she led a team of more than 150 IT professionals (onshore and offshore) and was responsible for IT strategy, managing day-to-day operations and capital program execution.
+Her key focus areas in support of business growth and customer centricity included significant digital transformation, new ways of agile working, IT organizational and cultural transformation, improving technology/business architecture, cloud transformation, Cyber Security and IT Risk & Resilience programs.